Why Not Take A Look On The Bright Side?

 Here Are 24 Ways How To Look At Life On The Brighter Side!

-- Accept the situation if you have done all you could have done, then turn the page.
+- Accept the situation.
+If you have done all you could, then turn the page.

-- Bad things happen quite often, many times to “so-called” good people, except that life happens.
+- Bad things often happen to “so-called” good people, except that life happens.

 - Be flexible for unexpected things, and God works in strange ways.